Corning NY: Glass and Western Art

 Frederic Remington Rockwell Museum Corning NY

 The building itself – formerly the 19th century Corning Old City Hall – is exceptionally beautiful.
 It should definitely be seen from both inside and out.
 After scoping out the art, spend some time in the terrific gift shop.
 You’ll do doubt find a functional work of art (or book, or jewelry) for yourself or friend at a reasonable price.
-Open daily 9-5, 9-8 in summertime, $11 adults, under 17 free.
+Check website for dates, hours open, and admission.

 Feminist Bookshop - Card Carrying Books Corning NY